 As demand for content continues to grow, NSR says hybrid networks will become especially prevalent in underdeveloped regions where terrestrial buildout is more expensive.
-The highest levels of demand for hybrid content networks, NSR predicts, will come from emerging countries with large territories, such as Russia and Brazil, or specific areas with geographical difficulties, such as island nations.
+The highest levels of demand for hybrid content networks, NSR predicts, will come from emerging countries with large territories, such as Brazil, or specific areas with geographical difficulties, such as island nations.

 On the opposite end of the spectrum, satellite has the power to relieve congestion in densely-populated urban areas where demand during peak hours is too high for terrestrial networks alone.
 For instance, while a large event that brings thousands of people to the city center might traditionally put a strain on terrestrial networks, a hybrid connectivity solution would be able to relieve some traffic congestion via mobile satellite terminals that are deployed at a moment’s notice.

 Disaster response efforts and other government agencies will also benefit from hybrid networks that have the power to keep operations connected, even when core networks go down.
 For example, many severe weather incidents cause extensive damage that knock out existing terrestrial networks.
 With a hybrid network, a first response team arriving at the disaster site could toggle between available cellular and satellite networks without time-consuming manual switching, so they could better focus on life-saving activities.

 The Perfect Pairing: Satellite and New Advanced Technologies